yongyiwong/baseframe-1/README.md

-# Baseframe - Start-up framework
+# Baseframe - Startup framework for startups and SaaS-based businesses using Typescript and React

 ### What
 Goal of this project is to provide a base framework that ships with all the necessary essentials to help you jump start your next project.